kristofzerbe/kiko.io/source/_posts/How-To-Visual-Studio-Database-Project-and-ADSI.md

 GO</code>
 </pre>

-### SQL Server Database Project
+### Step 3 - SQL Server Database Project

-If you work with a SQL Server Database Project, to have the complete structure of your database available in a version control system, you will get some reference errors on compiling and publishing your newly added SQL-View ``vADUsers`` and some objects which rely on the View, because of following problems:
+If you work with a SQL Server Database Project, to have the complete structure of your database available in a version control system, you will get some reference errors on compiling and publishing your newly added SQL View ``vADUsers`` and on some objects, which rely on this View, because of following problems:

 1. Project doesn't know the Linked Server `ADSI`
 2. The structure (fields) of the data source is unknown